RTEMS/rtems-docs/user/package/legacy-networking/using_networking_rtems_app.rst

 This function is declared in ``rtems/rtems_bsdnet.h``.  t returns 0 on success and -1 on failure with an error code in ``errno``.
-It is not possible to undo the effects of a partial initialization, though, so the function can be called only once irregardless of the return code.
+It is not possible to undo the effects of a partial initialization, though, so the function can be called only once regardless of the return code.
 Consequently, if the condition for the failure can be corrected, the system must be reset to permit another network initialization attempt.